eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5.md

 }
 ```

 Let’s focus on `loop_run(int epoll_fd)` now.
 In the previous stage, we had epoll events from two sources; the listen socket and the connection socket.
-Now there will be another socket that we will be adding to our epoll called as the **upstream socket**.
+Now there will be another socket that we will be adding to our epoll called the **upstream socket**.

 The python file server is the upstream server in our case.
 When a user connects to the TCP proxy server to access files from the upstream server, the TCP proxy server will open a connection to the upstream server.
 All the communication sent to the proxy by the client will be relayed to the file server, and similarly data sent by the file server to the proxy (intended for the client) will be sent through this connection.